 Investment Risk.
 We invest in equity instruments of privately held companies.
 We have minority stake equity investments in Cashido, Vastview and Deep Vision, private companies related to the semiconductor and other technology industries.
 These investments are accounted for under the cost method because our ownership is less than 20% and we do not have the ability to exercise significant influence over the operations of these companies.
-In 2018, we invested in 49% of the equity of ProGrade which was accounted for this investment under the equity method and we disposal it in 2019.
-As of December 31, 2019, the aggregate carrying value of these investments on our balance sheet was US\$3.0 million.
+As of December 31, 2020, the aggregate carrying value of investments on our balance sheet was US\$5.0 million.
 We monitor these investments for impairment and make appropriate reductions in carrying value when an impairment is deemed to be other than temporary.
-The impairments losses for the years ended on December 31, 2017, 2018 and 2019 were US\$0.1 million, nil and nil, respectively.
+There were no impairments losses for the years ended on December 31, 2018, 2019 and 2020.